|

 former prison cells are now guest rooms) as well as restaurants

-and bars, and
+and bars, exhibitions and events.

 Carfax Tower